shaneholloman/llama-barn/readme.md

 - [ ] Embedding models
 - [ ] Completion models
-- [ ] Activate multiple models at once
+- [ ] Run multiple models at once
 - [x] Parallel requests
 - [x] Vision for models that support it

 ## Questions

-- **How does LlamaBarn compare to llama.cpp web UI?** — LlamaBarn doesn't replace the llama.cpp web UI, it builds on top of it — when you activate a model in LlamaBarn it starts both the llama.cpp server and the llama.cpp web UI at `http://localhost:2276`.
+- **How does LlamaBarn compare to llama.cpp web UI?** — LlamaBarn doesn't replace the llama.cpp web UI, it builds on top of it — when you run a model in LlamaBarn it starts both the llama.cpp server and the llama.cpp web UI at `http://localhost:2276`.
-- **How to use LlamaBarn with other apps?** — LlamaBarn exposes a standard REST API at `http://localhost:2276`.
+- **How do I use LlamaBarn with other apps?** — LlamaBarn exposes a standard API at `http://localhost:2276`.
 You can connect it to any app that supports custom LLM APIs.
 See the `API endpoints` section for example requests.
 - **Why don't I see all models in the catalog?** — LlamaBarn shows only models that can run on your Mac based on its available memory.
 If a model you're looking for isn't in the catalog, it requires more memory than your system can provide.
 - **Can I load models that aren't in the catalog?** — LlamaBarn uses a curated catalog where each model is tested and configured to work optimally across different Mac hardware setups.
 Loading arbitrary models isn't currently supported, but if there's a specific model you'd like to see added, feel free to open a feature request.